FredericBlum/replication/README.md

 ### Evaluation thresholds

 The original authors use the logaritm with base 2 for computing the log odds ratio, and use `log2(1.2)` as a threshold that gets added and substracted to 1, in order to prepare the evaluation thresholds.
-I think this is wrong in various ways and use the natural logarithm instead.
-Also, in the paper they stated to use a threshold of 1.25, while in the published script they used a threshold of 1.2.
-It is thus unclear which one was indeed used, but I suspect that it was 1.2.
+To follow more standard practices in statistics and machine learning, we use the natural logarithm instead.
+The authors claimed in the paper to use the factor of 1.25 as factor for the threshold, while in the published script they used a factor of 1.2.
+It is thus unclear which one was indeed used, but I suspect that it was 1.2, since this is what is published in the script.

 - Lower threshold: `log(1/1.25)`
 - Upper threshold: `log(1*1.25)`